 Installed configurations in the Feature Runtime.
 After removal is complete

-of the removed feature should not appear anywhere in
+the ID of the removed feature should not appear anywhere in

 the Feature Runtime.